IHDE-Alliance/ISTP_metadata/v1.0.0/docs/Multi_Mission_Use_of_Attributes.md

 ### Conventions

-This is standard for NetCDF files and is required for ICON.
+This is standard for netCDF files and is required for ICON.

 ### Data_Level